-Metaphor:

-A comparison between two things without using words such as "like" or "as."
+Metaphor: A comparison between two things without using words such as "like" or "as."
 Metaphors can be extended metaphors when they are drawn out and are central to the organization of the poem.

-Examples: Her voice is pure crystal, He was a roaring lion, School is a spring of knowledge.
+Examples: Her voice is pure crystal.
+He was a roaring lion.
+School is a spring of knowledge.

-Simile:

-A comparison between two things using words such as "like," "as," or "than."
-Examples: Her hair was like spun gold, She screamed as loud as a foghorn
+Simile: A comparison between two things using words such as "like," "as," or "than."
+Examples: Her hair was like spun gold.
+Her smile was more haunting than the Mona Lisa's.

-Personification:

-Giving human qualities / characteristics to animals or objects or ideas.
-Examples: The branches moaned with the snow's weight, Death stops and lays his hand on all.
+Personification: Giving human qualities / characteristics to animals or objects or ideas.
+Examples: The branches mound with the snow's weight.
+Death stops and lays his hand on all.

-Hyperbole:

-An over-exaggeration.
+Hyperbole: An over-exaggeration.
 It may be used for serious or comic effect.

 Example: His hands dragged a mile out of his sleeves.